Dukeakj/verbose-spoon/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+We will send reminders to each other before a deadline is upon us.
+This will ensure that no deadline is missed because of anyone forgetting its due date.
+Also, we will commmunicate our progress after certain periods of time, to ensure that the project is on track to be completed by the deadline.

 ## Add any other rules that your team establishes to help each other work effectively together